Mass media in Gabon

 The mass media in Gabon is primarily monitored by the Gabon government.
 Although the main newspapers are associated with the government, there are private broadcasters, and private weekly newspapers that are mostly controlled by opposition parties.

 There are two major television stations.
 One is a French radio network and the other is a provincial station.

 Press

-located in Libreville, is the government controlled daily newspaper.
+L'Union located in Libreville, is the government controlled daily newspaper.